springernature/frontend-toolkits/toolkits/global/packages/global-autocomplete/README.md

 // Inlcude this with your settings
 @import '@springernature/global-autocomplete/scss/10-settings/default';

-// Incude this with your other components
+// Include this with your other components
 @import '@springernature/global-autocomplete/scss/50-components/autocomplete';
 ```